 Generally speaking, you can begin putting and chipping at one week and resume your full swing at two weeks.

-Assuming there is no laser resurfacing performed simultaneously with the Endoscopic Eyebrow & Forehead Lift, you can submerge your head 3 to 4 days post-operatively.
+Assuming there is no laser resurfacing performed simultaneously with the Endoscopic Eyebrow & Forehead Lift, you can submerge your head 3 weeks post-operatively.

 Ideally, we recommend coloring your hair a couple of days before your Endoscopic Eyebrow & Forehead Lift.
 You can color it again 3 weeks post-operatively.